-In Salesforce Integration → Object Mapping, under Record preferences, make sure to choose the Update existing record option for Action to perform.
+In the form builder app, in Salesforce Integration → Object Mapping, under Record preferences, make sure to choose the Update existing record option for Action to perform.

 This setup allows adding a single criterion for identifying an existing record in Salesforce.
 But most times, the Matching and Duplicate rules created in Salesforce involve multiple criteria.
 For example: for Contact, one may use Last Name and Email or Date of birth.